 By appearance, it was almost boring, and it lacked the natural beauty and possibility that the “bird” or “bush” would have provided.
 Ironically, these “bird[s]” and “bush[es]” could have been the very things striving to be like “[t]he jar,” and that idea makes the transition feel a bit ridiculous.
 If “a jar” could not “give” like the “bird or bush,” there was no reason why they should have striven to be like that “jar.”
 In fact, if such were the case, “[t]he jar” would have had reason to envy the “bird or bush,” or anything “else in Tennessee” that could have provided natural beauty, wonder, and purpose to outshine the “gray and bare” industry that overcame nature.

-This is a statement that industry itself is “gray and bare” as compared to the “giv[ing]” nature of “wilderness,” and that idea would make this poem a mocking tale of industry’s rise to reveal how lacking the world has become through the embracing of that industry.
+This is a statement that industry itself is “gray and bare” as compared to the “giv[ing]” nature of “wilderness,” and that idea would make ‘Anecdote of the Jar’ a mocking tale of industry’s rise to reveal how lacking the world has become through the embracing of that industry.